-Viceroy’s House in Delhi was the glorious home of the British rulers of India.
-For six months in 1947, Lord Mountbatten assumed the post of the last Viceroy, charged with returning India to its people.
+Viceroy’s House in Delhi was the home of the British rulers of India.
+After 300 years, that rule was coming to an end.
+For 6 months in 1947, Lord Mountbatten, great grandson of Queen Victoria, assumed the post of the last Viceroy, charged with handing India back to its people.

 - Type of film

 - Gurinder Chadha, Paul Mayeda Berges, Deepak Nayar

 - Cameron McCracken, Christine Langan, Shibasish Sarkar, Natascha Wharton, Tim O’Shea

 - Valerio Bonelli, Victoria Boydell

 - Gurinder Chadha, Paul Mayeda Berges, Moira Buffini

 - Director of Photography